How Much Money Do You Need To Start Day Trading?

 Starting with this level of capital provides a healthier buffer, reduces emotional pressure, and allows traders to manage risk without resorting to oversized leverage.

-Costs Beyond Your Trading Capital
+Costs Beyond Your Trading Capital: A 2026 Audit

 “Successful day traders don’t start with the most money—they start with the smartest plan.”